sentclose/sentc-docs/docs/guide/e2ee/group.md

 }
 ````

-To get the new key for the other member just call this function for all group member:
+To get the new key for the other member, call this function for all group members:

 ````rust
 use sentc::keys::{StdGroup, StdUser};